 Are visa applications currently being approved?

 Currently, it is still possible to submit an application for an eVisitor visa Australia.
 This visa type is suited for holidays and business trips.
 However, approval of applications can take some time, likely until the moment the entry ban is lifted.
 Since the Australia visa is valid for one year, it can already be applied for for a trip in the next 12 months.

 Can I still use my Australia visa during the coronavirus crisis?

 Due to the coronavirus, no travellers are currently allowed into Australia.
 Only three exceptions are made.
 Firstly, for inhabitants of Australia.
 These are defined as: people that have the Australian nationality or are a permanent resident of Australia.
 Secondly, for direct family of people with the Australian nationality or with a permanent resident status.
-And thirdly, for people with the New Zealand nationality living in Australia, and persons that have been in New Zealand for at least 14 days.
+And thirdly, for people with New Zealand nationality living in Australia, and people that have been in New Zealand for at least 14 days prior to their trip.
 Travellers that do not fall under any of these categories but have a pressing reason to travel to Australia, can apply for an exception to the travel ban at the Australian Department of Home Affairs.

 The coronavirus (Covid-19) is causing a lot of problems for travelling with an Australia visa